Moroccan Harcha Flatbread

 Prepare

-- Optionally, add the softened butter and use your fingers to rub it into the flour mixture until it resembles coarse sand.
+2. Add the butter and use your fingers or a fork to rub it into the flour mixture until it resembles coarse sand.

-- Add the oil and milk, and stir until a dough forms.
+3. Add the remaining ingredients, and stir until a dough forms.

 Fry

-Tip: If you try to avoid oil in general, try it here without oil. - Add the harcha discs and fry for about 4-5 minutes on each side or until golden brown.
+4. Add the harcha patties and fry over low-medium heat for about 4-5 minutes on each side or until golden brown.

 Serve (2 Options)